 From 1 January 2021, new applications for the authorisation of a regulated food or feed product or process in GB should be made using a new regulated products application service which is being managed by Food Standards Scotland (FSS) and the Food Standards Agency (FSA).
 This new application service will allow one application to be submitted for assessment across GB.

-Visit the regulated products authorisation application form.
+Access the new regulated products application service.

 Regulated products on sale in Northern Ireland will continue to be subject to EU application and authorisation procedures, under the terms of the Northern Ireland Protocol.

 As with current EU authorisation procedures, applications will undergo a risk assessment using established protocols.
 Risk assessments will be undertaken based on expert advice from independent technical experts, Scientific Advisory Committees, and Joint Expert Groups on a GB basis.